Chapter 37, Tiff, Tat, Lovers Spats

 "I am so happy you are no longer angry with me."

 I acted indifferent.
 When pressed if I was happy, I replied.

 "You think too highly of yourself.
 You’re just a misanthropic man who cheats on his wife.
 What else is there to say?"

 I wanted my guppy to chase me, not I, him.
 I knew Enrico would put me in his safe category next to his wife if I was enraptured with his ego and Mr. Supini.
 He would then make another conquest to replace me.

 In the parking lot, he took the dishes out of his trunk I’d left from in my walkout, relieved he no longer had to hide them.
 He had left the bottle of wine in the room.
 I told him to replace it the next time we met and drove off.

-Instead of worshipping him as a penchant he expected, I destabilized his ego.
-Even though he was older, I was the teacher, like Edward was to me.
-I stopped his swearing in my presence and improved his manners.
-Despite my efforts, he remained a cheap, beer drinker, an uncouth nerd.
+Instead of the penchant worship by me of him he expected, I destabilized his ego.
+I stopped his swearing in my presence and improved his deportment.
+Despite my efforts, he remained a cheap, uncouth nerd.